aymanxdev/aymanxdev/README.md

 I'm full-stack web developer and recent M.S graduate.
 I'm currently looking to contribute my skills to a team where I can grow and build amazing applications.

 ## My Values
 🧠 Thoughtful & Inclusive Development
 💜 Authentic Expression
 💡 Mindset of Learning & Curiosity
 🙌 Teamwork & Communication

 ## Hobbies
 🏊‍♂️  Swimming
 ☕️ Coffee and Tea Enthusiast
 📖 Reading & 🎵 Music
 ✈️ Love Travelling

 ## More about me

-🌱 I’m currently learning TypeScript
+🌱 I’m currently learning TypeScript & Nextjs
-👨‍💻 I’m looking to collaborate on React, Python or any interesting projects 📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity 🐈  🐶  🐹  🐿  I love pets!
+👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
+📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity
+🐈  🐶  🐹  🐿  I love pets!
-- 🙋‍♂️ Currently looking for a full-time job in London
+🙋‍♂️ Currently looking for a full-time job in London